 Think of it as cooking.
 The longer you keep the food on lower heat, the more delicious it’ll taste when it’s done.

 However, air pressure isn’t the only thing that’s affected by the higher altitude.
 The higher elevation also has a direct relationship with the temperature.

 The higher up you go, the lower the temperature.
 As you know, temperature also plays a significant role in controlling the quality of many plants, including coffee.
-So if the pressure isn’t the only factor responsible for the rich flavor of coffee at high altitude, it must be the temperature.
+So if the pressure isn’t the only factor responsible for the rich flavor of coffee at high altitudes, it must be the temperature.

 However, attitude alone can’t be a factor of temperature.
 The distance from the equator is also significant in controlling the temperature at a given elevation.
 That’s why the temperature at a given altitude at the equator is different from the same altitude far from the equator.